-- Before applying for your Employment Pass, check if the company is eligible to lodge an application
+- Before applying for an Employment Pass, one must check if the company is eligible to lodge an application

-- Applications can be made at the Immigration Department online (https://esd.imi.gov.my)
+- Applications can be made at the Immigration Department online at https://esd.imi.gov.my.

-- Requesting approval for the post before lodging application ( 7-14 working days depending on approving body)
+- Request approval before lodging an application.
+This takes seven to 14 working days depending on the approving body.

-- Issuance of Employment Pass (7-14 working days)
+- Issuance of Employment Pass, which takes seven to 14 working days

 Documents Required for Employment Pass Application

-To apply for your work visa in Malaysia, you will need to provide the following documents:
+To apply for your work visa in Malaysia, the following documents will be required:

-- A copy of the MyKad/Passport belonging to the company director
+- Copy of the MyKad or passport belonging to the company director

 - Copy of the e-SSM printout